-You know when the weather changes, so does your wardrobe.
-You instinctively trade your sandals in for tennis shoes or your t-shirts for jackets.
+You know how when the weather changes, your wardrobe does as well?
+You instinctively trade in your sandals in for boots and your t-shirts for sweaters.
 What about your marketing strategy?
-Do you make necessary changes as the year progresses?
-Have you traded your in your summer tactics for something more aggressive?
+Do you make the necessary changes as the year progresses?
+Have you traded in your in your summer tactics for something more aggressive?

-You should.
 Your marketing plan should be a fluid document.
-Not only should you plan for seasonal changes, but also be willing to adapt to unforeseen ones.
+Not only should you plan for seasonal changes, but, you should also be prepared for unforeseen changes.

-As the holidays approach everyone get busier.
-Business, home, school, they all come with added holiday demands.
+As the holidays approach, everyone gets busier.
+Your business, your home life, and school, all come with added holiday demands.
 But, you can stay ahead of the curve if you plan accordingly and get a jump start early on.

-Here are some tips you can use to warm up your marketing plan.
+Here are some tips you can use to warm up your fall marketing plan.

 1. Keep in touch all year through.

 Consumers are overwhelmed with holiday promotions, coupons, sales, and deals.
 Do you want yours to stand out?
 You’ll have better luck if you’re a familiar face.